RosettaDrone/rosettadrone/README.md

 # Acknowledgements

 Rosetta Drone was brought to you by developers from Rogue Squadron, a UAS/C-UAS red team at the Defense Innovation Unit Experimental.
+The updated version was brought to you by eSmartSystems in cooperation with  the Defense Drone depatment at 9Tek.

 ## Icons
 Icons made by Pixel Perfect & Freepik at flaticon